triggermesh/triggermesh/docs/targets/kafka.md

       name: triggermesh-kafka
 ```

-### Sending messages to the Kafka Target
+### Sending messages to the KafkaTarget

- A Kafka Target will, by default, accept any CloudEvent and pass the entire event into a message body.
+ A KafkaTarget will, by default, accept any CloudEvent and pass the entire event into a message body.

 `curl` can be used from a container in the cluster pointing to the `ConfluentTarget` exposed URL: